-The results in Theorem~\ref{optimal} are a-priori and are not directly applicable to a practical expansion of $\mathcal{V}$ as they involve the desired eigenvector $x$.
-Therefore, for a non-Krylov subspace $\mathcal{V}$ with $\rank(R)\geq 2$, where $R$ is defined by (\ref{Res}), one cannot use $w_{opt}$ in (\ref{expr1}) and (\ref{exactwopt}) to expand $\mathcal{V}$ in computations, as Ye \cite{ye2008optimal} has shown and we have reviewed in the introduction.
-However, as far as the subspace expansion itself is concerned, what we need is to consider $(I-P_V)Aw$ rather than $w$.
-This, though seemingly simple, is a crucial observation and starting point.
-Therefore, what we need is to seek computable optimal replacements of the whole $(I-P_V)Aw_{opt}$ {\em rather than} $w_{opt}$ itself when expanding $\mathcal{V}$ to a computable optimally expanded subspace, denoted by $\mathcal{V}_{\widetilde{w}_{opt}}$.
-Keep this critical point in mind.
-We will be able to find computable optimal replacements of $(I-P_V)Aw_{opt}$ in computations by analyzing Theorem~\ref{optimal} carefully and thereby to construct computable optimally expanded $\mathcal{V}_{\widetilde{w}_{opt}}$.
+The results in Theorem~\ref{optimal} are a priori and are not directly applicable to a practical expansion of $\mathcal{V}$ as they involve the desired eigenvector $x$.
+Therefore, for a non-Krylov subspace $\mathcal{V}$ with $\rank(R)\geq 2$, one cannot use $w_{opt}$ in (\ref{expr1}), i.e., the third result of (\ref{exactwopt}), or a good approximation to it from $\mathcal{V}$ to expand $\mathcal{V}$ in computations, as we have elaborated in the introduction.
+However, just as (\ref{id}) indicates, as far as the subspace expansion is concerned, it is $(I-P_V)Aw_{opt}$ rather than $w_{opt}$ itself that is used to expand $\mathcal{V}$.
+Therefore, instead of $w_{opt}$ itself, the key is to consider $(I-P_V)Aw_{opt}$ as a whole when expanding $\mathcal{V}$.
+This new perspective forms our basis of this section.